 GUI field Description MAC Address Enter the MAC address of the phone you want to add.
 Phone model Select the phone brand and model.
 Phone profile Select the profile for this phone.
 You may also create a profile or edit an existing one.
-For more information, see Configuring phone profiles on page 139.
+For more information, see Configuring phone profiles on page 125.
+Status Displays if the phone is registered with the FortiVoice system.
+A registered phone is assigned an IP address and basic PBX setup information.
+This field is auto-populated based on the phone information you have entered.
 Description Enter any notes about the phone.

-To assign a phone to new extension
+To assign a new extension user to an unassigned phone

-- 1. Go to Phone System > Device >Phone. - 2.
-Go to the Management column and select a phone identified as Not Assigned. - 3.
+- 1. Go to Phone System > Device > Phone. - 2.
+Select a phone in Not assigned management status. - 3.
 Click Action and select Assign to New Extension. - 4.
 Enter the extension details and click Next.
-For details, see Configuring IP extensions on page 175. - 5.
+For details, see Configuring IP extensions on page 162. - 5.
 Review the phone details and click Next. - 6.
 Review the summary and click Finish.

-To assign a phone to an existing extension
+To assign an existing extension user to an unassigned phone

-- 1. Go to Phone System > Device > Phone. - 2.
-Go to the Management column and select a phone identified as Not Assigned. - 3.
+- 1. Go to Phone System > Device > Desktop FortiFone. - 2.
+Select a phone in Not assigned management status. - 3.
 Click Action and select Assign to Existing Extension. - 4.
-Select the extension to associate with the phone and click Next. - 5.
+Select the extension to associate with the unassigned phone and click Next. - 5.
 Review the extension details and click Next.
-For details, see Configuring IP extensions on page 175. - 6.
+For details, see Configuring IP extensions on page 162. - 6.
 Review the phone details and click Next. - 7.
 Review the summary and click Finish.

-To assign a phone as an auxiliary to an existing extension
+To assign a new extension user to an unassigned phone as an auxiliary device

 - 1. Go to Phone System > Device > Phone. - 2.
-Go to the Management column and select a phone identified as Not Assigned.

-- 3. Click Action and select Assignas Auxiliary to Existing Extension. - 4.
-Select the extension to associate with the phone and click Next. - 5.
+Select a phone in Not assigned management status. - 3.
+Click Action and select Assign as Auxiliary to Existing Extension. - 4.
+Select the extension to associate with the unassigned phone and click Next. - 5.
 Review the extension details and click Next.
-For details, see Configuring IP extensions on page 175. - 6.
+For details, see Configuring IP extensions on page 162. - 6.
 Review the phone details and click Next. - 7.
 Review the summary and click Finish.

-Configuring multicell-phone FortiFone phones
+Configuring multi-cell FortiFone phones

-The FortiVoice unit supports the following two types of multi-cell FortiFone phones:
+The FortiVoice system supports 2 types of multi-cell FortiFone phones: FortiFone-870i and FortiFone-D72.

-- FortiFone-870i - FortiFone-D72

 Each base FortiFone-870i can support up to 15 handsets.
-You can configure a FortiFone-870i to work with the FortiVoice unit by adding a primary phone (base) and multiple secondary phones (bases).
+You can configure a FortiFone-870i to work with the FortiVoice system by adding a primary phone (base) and multiple secondary phones (bases).

 Each base FortiFone-D72 can support up to 8 handsets.
-You can configure a FortiFone-D72 to work with the FortiVoice unit by adding a FON-D72-M manager, at least one FON-D72-B base, and one FON-D71-H handset.
+You can configure a FortiFone-D72 to work with the FortiVoice system by adding a FON-D72-M manager, at least one FON-D72-B base, and one FON-D71-H handset.